IBM/cloudant-kafka-connector/docs/smt-reference.md

     ```

 1. Flatten arrays in the JSON document using `com.ibm.cloud.cloudant.kafka.connect.transforms.ArrayFlatten`.
 Note that this transform
-   is only suitable for use with Map record values and will filter records that do not conform.
+   is only suitable for use with Map event values and will filter events that do not conform.
 As such if used in conjunction with the
    `MapToStruct` transform, this `ArrayFlatten` operation must precede `MapToStruct` in the SMT pipeline.
    The `delimiter` configuration property may be used to customize the delimiter, which defaults to `.`.
     ```